 We receive weekly calls and emails from students requesting interviews for school projects.
 We wish we could satisfy all of these requests individually, but as a small non-profit, we do not have the capacity to do so at this time.
 We highly recommend you read our book, Embody: Learning to Love Your Unique Body (and quiet that critical voice), as a resource for your projects, as it has the most comprehensive information, and addresses most of the questions we are asked.

 For additional support, we have created this FAQ with our most Frequently Asked Questions as a reference.
-If you are interested in an interview for a media publication or if you’re interested in bringing us to your campus to start a movement, please email our Program and Social Media Manager, Naomi Finkelstein at email@example.com.When and how did The Body Positive come about?Did you come up with the term “body positive”?What does it mean to be Body Positive?Why is body positivity important?How and why has negative body image become such a big issue?How does someone become Body Positive?How do we raise Body Positive children?How do we combat body shaming, which has become rampant in our society?What can individuals do to improve this social issue?What is Fat Activism and why is it important?
+If you are interested in an interview for a media publication or if you’re interested in bringing us to your campus to start a movement, please email our Director of Programs and Communications, Naomi Finkelstein at firstname.lastname@example.org.When and how did The Body Positive come about?Did you come up with the term “body positive”?What does it mean to be Body Positive?Why is body positivity important?How and why has negative body image become such a big issue?How does someone become Body Positive?How do we raise Body Positive children?How do we combat body shaming, which has become rampant in our society?What can individuals do to improve this social issue?What is Fat Activism and why is it important?

 Connie Sobczak and Elizabeth Scott, LCSW, founded The Body Positive in 1996 because of their shared passion to create a lively, healing community that offers freedom from suffocating societal messages that keep people in a perpetual struggle with their bodies.
 Elizabeth has been practicing psychotherapy for 25 years, specializing in eating disorders treatment.
 She is committed to The Body Positive’s work because it brings great meaning to her life when she can help people leave body hatred behind and become free to focus on their precious life purpose.
 Connie’s experience with an eating disorder in her teen years and the death of her sister Stephanie inspired her life’s work to improve the self-image of youth and adults.
 She founded The Body Positive in honor of her sister, and to ensure that her daughter Carmen and other children would grow up in a new world—one where people focus on changing the world, not their bodies.
 You can read Connie’s story of healing in Embody.